David Wirrpanda

 David Selwyn Burralung Merringwuy Galarrwuy Wyal Wirrpanda (/wɪrəˈpʌndə/ wirr-ə-PUN-də; born 3 August 1979) is a former Australian rules footballer, best known for his career with the West Coast Eagles in the Australian Football League (AFL).
-Born in Melbourne, Wirrpanda was raised in Shepparton, Victoria.
-David attended Parkmore Primary School in Forest Hill, where in a school football match he kicked 32 goals in one game.
-He went on to attend Worawa Aboriginal College in Healesville, which had been established by his mother's family.
-He began his football career with Healesville under 9's, and subsequently progressed to the Eastern Ranges team in the under-18 TAC Cup.
 Selected by West Coast during the 1995 draft period, Wirrpanda made his debut for the club during the following season.
 Having played his first game for West Coast at the age of 16 years and 268 days, he remains the youngest player to have played a senior game for the club.